smartabyar-smartvillage/smart-device-api-generation-hackathon/README.md

 configure smart devices for improving traffic light configuration, and running on reports on traffic simulations configured at intersections in the world.

+### AI/ML Tools and Algorithms

+- You can think of Apache Solr as the Model Server in this solution.
+- You can think of the model as an index of every detail of every Java Class, Java Constructor, Java Method, and Java Field of every Java Project in the Smarta Byar Smart Village project, Smart Village Platform, Computate Vertx project, and Computate Search Project.
+Having your entire code base indexed in a search engine allows you to generate code that resolves complicated imports, links together foreign key relations including many-to-many, one-to-many, and many-to-one foreign key relations.
+It also allows you to rebuild code that registers all APIs automatically as plugins to the main application.
+- The model is built with the [computate](https://github.com/computate-org/computate) project on GitHub.
+A well established open source project written by myself over the last 16 years to generate code as you save your code.
+It's integrated with Solr search.
+A new way to write code to make persistence easier.

 ## Implementation Steps: Detail the steps you took to implement your solution.
 Include any challenges faced and how you overcame them.

 - Clone the Smarta Byar Smart Village Java code, and it's dependent Java